Mathseeds White Paper

 The Mathseeds programme can be used in a variety of ways to promote interpersonal and intrapersonal skills.
 It can be used with a whole class or for a focused group lesson.
 It encourages talk and discussion, sharing, and group participation.
 The programme can also be used on an individual basis for pupils who prefer to work alone at their own pace.
 It allows for thoughtful reflection on individual progress.

-“In order to become capable and strategic learners in mathematics, pupils need to have confidence in their own ability and self-identity as learners of mathematics.
-Strategies that promote inclusiveness, deep thinking, and ownership, can have a powerful effect on building pupils’ mathematics skills.”
+“– Chris Kyriacou, Professor in Educational Psychology, University of YorkIn order to become capable and strategic learners in mathematics, pupils need to have confidence in their own ability and self-identity as learners of mathematics.
+Strategies that promote inclusiveness, deep thinking, and ownership, can have a powerful effect on building pupils’ mathematics skills. ”

-“Raising pupil attainment in mathematics is one of those things that is so easy to say, yet is so difficult to achieve, and sustain.
-In short, it is an enduring challenge in most mathematics classrooms.”
+“– Sue Gifford & Penny Latham, Everyone Learning Project, 2013Raising pupil attainment in mathematics is one of those things that is so easy to say, yet is so difficult to achieve, and sustain.
+In short, it is an enduring challenge in most mathematics classrooms. ”

 When addressing the issue of how to interest and engage pupils, Sullivan and McDonough (2007) refer to the pupil’s "willingness to persist" (p.698).
 This "willingness" is the motivation required for pupils to complete learning activities.
 Motivation plays a key role in learning (Gagne & Deci, 2005; Jensen, 2005; Rodionov & Dedovets, 2011; Sullivan & McDonough, 2007; Taylor & Adelman, 1999).
 Intrinsic motivation rewards pupils purely for participating in the activity itself, whereas extrinsic motivation is derived from gaining awards such as certificates or verbal rewards (Gagne & Deci, 2005; Ryan & Deci, 2000).
 These important, positive rewards impact pupil motivation (Griffith & Burns, 2012; Jensen, 2005).
 Mathseeds seeks to provide both intrinsic and extrinsic motivational rewards in order to produce total satisfaction.

 Rewards reinforce existing learning and encourage new learning to occur.
-The brain responds favourably to rewards, the potential for rewards (prediction) and to unexpected rewards (surprise).
+The brain responds favorably to rewards, the potential for rewards (prediction) and to unexpected rewards (surprise).
 It releases a sudden burst of dopamine that makes the pupil feel good and motivated to continue with the task (Bear, Connors & Paradiso, 2007; Jensen, 2005).

 The Mathseeds programme rewards pupils with a cute pet that hatches from an acorn at the end of each lesson sequence.
 The first time this happens is an unexpected surprise for the pupil.
 After subsequent lessons the pupil knows it will happen (prediction) but they still have the element of surprise as they do not know what each pet will be until it hatches.

-According to Edward de Bono, "Humour is by far the most significant activity of the human brain" (de Bono cited by Griffith & Burns, 2012).
-The Mathseeds programme actively motivates pupils through its elements of humour and playfulness.
+According to Edward de Bono, "Humor is by far the most significant activity of the human brain" (de Bono cited by Griffith & Burns, 2012).
+The Mathseeds programme actively motivates pupils through its elements of humor and playfulness.
 Each hatching pet has its own unique character that pupils can enjoy.
 In addition, the five key characters are role models for pupils; exploring new mathematical challenges and having fun whilst they learn.

 Learning is an ongoing, dynamic process and the learning environment must continuously change to reflect this (Taylor & Adelman, 1999).
 The Mathseeds programme moves through different locations, with regard to the lessons and reward maps.
 The key characters remain the same but they present the lessons intermittently to maintain pupil interest.
 The huge range of interactive activities are uniquely written and animated in different styles to prevent pupils from becoming bored and demotivated.